11 July 2025

 To view the metrics, admissions officers need to be assigned to the role Intelligence tracking viewer or a similar role with the permissions Metrics - View and Event logs - View.

 The image Metrics shows the document intelligence metrics for passport document types.
 For the 22 documents analysed, the average confidence score was 82.8% and the average extraction time was 15.14 seconds.
-Document intelligence was not used with Passport – UK national document type, but was used on several occasions of the other passport document types.
+Document intelligence was not used with Passport – UK national document type, but was used on several occasions with other passport document types.

 Configuration